 Surge Protection Variables

-There are three main ways that surge protectors should be judged: clamp level (when), surge strength (how much), and response time (how fast).
+There are 3 main ways that surge protectors should be judged: clamp level (when), surge strength (how much), and response time (how fast).

-Clamp Level refers to the voltage level that causes the surge protector to activate.
+1. Clamp Level refers to the voltage level that causes the surge protector to activate.
 In a whole-house protector, you should look for a clamp level of around 150 volts.
-For point-of-use, the clamp level should be an even lower 130 volts, because they are designed to protect the smaller, more sensitive electronics in your home.
+For point-of-use protectors, the clamp level should be an even lower 130 volts, because they are designed to protect the smaller, more sensitive electronics in your home.

-Surge Strength is the point at which the device fails or sacrifices itself.
+2. Surge Strength is the point at which the device fails or sacrifices itself.
 This is measured in amps of surge.
 You want the whole-house surge protector to be rated around 150,000 amps.
-A point-of-use surge protector can be a lesser 100,000 amps, because less power travels to specific points.
+A point-of-use surge protector can be just 100,000 amps, because less power travels to specific points.

-Do some Internet research.
-Talk to your neighbors.
-Call your electrician.
-If you own a home, you should seek out additional information about surge protection.
-Think of a holiday without your dishwasher, an August night without your air conditioner, a lazy Sunday without your television, a Monday morning without your coffee maker...
+If you're still not convinced you need home surge protection, think of a holiday without your dishwasher, an August night without your air conditioner, a lazy Sunday without your television, a Monday morning without your coffee maker...
 Feeling a little uneasy?